What Is Community Weaving?

-Community weaving is a new way at looking at environmental education, where environmental outcomes are achieved by addressing community needs.
+Community weaving is a new way of looking at environmental education, where environmental outcomes are achieved by addressing community needs.
 Community weaving is different from traditional partnerships, collaborations and networks in that it demands the formation of new and deeper relationships between environmental education practitioners and community organizations that may not have traditionally thought of each other as partners.
 For example, many communities throughout Colorado are practicing environmental education - through healthy eating initiatives, urban gardening, spiritual organizations, art, and more - but they do not self-identify with environmental education.
 Currently, there is a lack of awareness of how to connect community partners with environmental partners and visa versa.
 Through community weaving, diverse organizations find alignment in their missions and work together for the mutual benefit of all entities.
 The benefits of community weaving are that it increases the relevancy of environmental education to a wider and more diverse audience, broadens the environmental community's own perspective of what environmental education looks like, and ultimately leads to a more efficient and systematic look at solutions to both environmental and social issues.

 Create Organizational Value - Think about the internal culture of your organization and ensure that everyone is on board with open communication and acceptance of new and/or different perspectives before moving forward.
 An organization may need to do some work with its own staff addressing any internal issues before it is ready to work with new partners before connecting with those partners.
 Develop relevance for a new partnership effort throughout each organization by getting buy-in from all staff so that a community weaving effort goes beyond individual staff relationships and agendas and can live on when staff turnover occurs.